andot/hprose/README.md

 License
 -------

-*Hprose* is free software, available with full source. it released under the MIT License for non-commercial software.
-Commercial licenses are also available for customers who wish to use *Hprose* for commercial software.
+*Hprose* is free software, available with full source.
+You may use *hprose* under the terms of the MIT License.

+The MIT License is simple and easy to understand and it places almost no restrictions on what you can do with *hprose*.

+You are free to use *hprose* in commercial projects as long as the copyright header is left intact.